Valpodi/enterprisediodefiletransfer/README.md

-# Enterprise Diode Tester source code
+# Enterprise Diode file transfer source code

+This repository contains the source code and scripts necessary to build and run a udp file transfer client and server.
+The "tester" is a loopback application running a server and client simultaneously.

-Compile the code for a centos 7 host using docker:
+Compile the code and run the tests using docker:

-    ./scripts/compileInDocker.sh release
+    ./scripts/compileAndTestInDocker.sh release

 Optionally: Check the binaries are working by running the integration tests: